Jeff Bridges: 2008–present: Career expansion

+Interests

 Music

 Referring to his career as an actor and his passion for music, Bridges says, "I dug what an actor did, but it took me a while to feel it, to truly appreciate the craft and the preparation.
 Plus, I was still playing music a lot, and I guess I had a hard time choosing: was I an actor or a musician, or could I be both?"
 Bridges studied piano at a young age, strongly encouraged by his mother.
+Before his first lead role as an actor he already sold two songs to the musician and composer Quincy Jones, who used his "Lost in Space" for the soundtrack of the 1970 film John and Mary and let Bridges contribute the vocals.
 While working on the 1980 film Heaven's Gate, he often played guitar with his co-star, singer-songwriter Kris Kristofferson, between takes.
 His character in Crazy Heart, Bad Blake, was later based partly on Kristofferson.
 In 1982, he voiced the character of Prince Lír in the animated film The Last Unicorn, and in that role sang on two songs, including a duet with Mia Farrow.
 He released his debut album Be Here Soon on January 1, 2000.
 In 2005, Bridges, known as "The Dude" in the film The Big Lebowski, showed up at a Lebowski Fest in Los Angeles singing and playing the film's theme song written by Bob Dylan, "Man in Me".